 represents an important, modern technology of control.

-Alvin Toffler, Future Shock, Random House Inc., New York, 1970.
-One of the first works to foresee that the information revolution would have a major impact on bureaucracy.
+Alvin Toffler was one of the first to foresee that the information revolution would have a major impact on bureaucracy.
 He termed bureaucracy as "ad-hocracy,"

 A good example of a bureaucracy is a university, where most of these characteristics exist.
-Of course, in the social world, no bureaucracy conforms exactly to the ideal type, and there is often favouritism, bending of rules, or incompetence.
-But many organizations have a large number of characteristics consistent with the ideal type.
-Further, the ideal type constitutes a model and the way that any actual bureaucracy operates can be compared to the ideal type.
-Often the complaints of individuals in bureaucratic organizations relate to ways in which some part of the ideal type is not met.
+In the social world, no bureaucracy conforms exactly to the ideal type, and there is often favouritism, bending of rules, or incompetence.
+The ideal type constitutes a model and the way that any actual bureaucracy operates can be compared to the ideal type.

 Bureaucracies may limit freedom and form structures of domination.
 Bureaucracies are necessary to carry out the administration of modern, complex society.
 If bureaucratic forms did not exist, society would be worse off, in that actions would be carried out in an inefficient and wasteful manner.

 Weber notes that bureaucracies do tend to have great power.
-Their rational and efficient methods of administration, and their legitimate forms of authority do act to eliminate human freedom.
 Like Marx's alienation surplus value, Weber views bureaucracy as alienating in that it is a set of structures which dominate people.

 Webers analysis of bureaucracy has made it seem as if bureaucracies are inherently limiting to human freedom.
 Weber praises bureaucracies for their efficiency and predictability, but he feared that people would become too controlled by them.

 Weber does not appear to focus on the forces of freedom and equality that can come from bureaucracy.
-Standardized rules make it less possible for personal favours to be provided and for arbitrary directive to be given.
 Members of an organization may generally benefit from bureaucratic rules and regulations, and these make it possible for hiring and promotion to occur on the basis of merit.

 Francis Rourke posed the deceptively simple question, Whose Bureaucracy Is